‘I must check everything, I must be updated’

 While she cultivated online connections, real-life bonds disintegrated.
 “There was no relationship”, her father recalls: “We were just a means to provide her with food and shelter and money... and a phone.”

 We need a balanced response, others respond.
 Social media has a positive influence on many lives, and harsh crackdowns will unfairly impinge on the silent majority.
-The fact is that scientists don’t know how harmful it really is, therefore any big policies must wait for a clearer consensus to develop.
+Scientists don’t know how harmful social media is, so we should avoid overreacting.

 - Does social media make people more antisocial?